 Yangon offers a totally different feel from other Asian cities of a similar size and it's not yet overwhelmed with the desire for modernization.
 It's making its own progress at its own pace, in its own calm, unique way.
 At night, Yangon's wide boulevards come alive with hordes of stalls selling delicious food and piles of huge cigars.
 If you can close your eyes to the decay of the old colonial architecture downtown, you'll probably agree that this is one of the most charming cities in Asia.

 Under their guidance Bagan became a sophisticated city of wealth and power.
 People from neighbouring area partook in its flourishing center.
 Bagan was a walled city, the pagodas and temples can be seen everywhere.
 These religious buildings mainly consists of solid pagodas and hollow temples.
 The solid stupa is usually in the form of a bell-shaped dome resting on a series of receding terraces and crowned by a finial.
 Bulbous forms of elongated domes are indicative of their great antiquity as opposed to tall and tapering structures of later periods.
-The temple is another predominant type of religious buildings characteristics of Bagan architecture.
+The temple is another predominant type of religious building characteristics of Bagan architecture.

 Bagan is one of the main tourist attractions in Myanmar.
 Located on the eastern bank of the Ayeyarwaddy River, it is also one of the richest archaeological sites in Asia.
-Once the capital of the first Myanmar Empire, Bagan contains over 2000 well-preserved pagodas and temples from the 11th - 13th centuries and covers an area of over 40 sq. kms.
+Once the capital of the first Myanmar Empire, Bagan contains over 2000 well-preserved pagodas and temples from the 11th - 13th centuries and covers an area of over 40 sq. km.

 - Ananda Temple Built by King Kyansittha in 1090, the Ananda Temple is the masterpiece of early style temple architecture.
 There are four huge Buddha images in the standing position and a series of eighty relief's depicting the life of the Buddha.

-- Gubyaukgyi Temple (Wetkyi-in) A 13th century temple with a spire resembling the Mahabodhi Temple at Bodha Gaya in India, the Gubyaukgyi is noted for its wall paintings, depicting scenes from the previous livers of the Buddha.
+- Gubyaukgyi Temple (Wetkyi-in) A 13th-century temple with a spire resembling the Mahabodhi Temple at Bodha Gaya in India, the Gubyaukgyi is noted for its wall paintings, depicting scenes from the previous livers of the Buddha.

 - Dhammayangyi Temple This massive temple: built by King Narathu in the 12th century, displays the finest brickwork in Bagan.